firesidefiction/firesidefiction.github.io/_drafts/FQ-2018-Q4-OCT/2018-11-13-and-i-never-named-her.md

 ----

 All Lux gave us about the creature were generals from a Nemmen messenger boy: it was huge, black like a night with no stars, and had something that slithered from its mouth like a snake inside another snake.
 Lux ran the business back home in Mankura, a temperate forest east of Nemet, in the hills of a greater land called the Tar.
 His rules were simple.
 Kill it.
 Bring him any fluids, skin, an eye, a tentacle, anything we could carry, but especially the blood.
-What Lux did with these things, he kept to himself, probably sold it to practitioners.
+What Lux did with these things, he kept to himself.
+Probably sold it to practitioners.
 Regardless, this bounty kept us clothed and fed and that’s all us hunters knew, Lorists and Swords alike.
 Intrigued by the idea of an animal inside another, I volunteered for this; it would be my last.
 I could get by on my own.
 Maybe I’d go live with my sister in the mountains of Kitan.

 It had been three nights and two days and Shahara and I lay down atop the highest building we could find.
 We were told it couldn’t fly.
 I struggled to fall asleep, still sweating beneath the stars.
 Even at night, a sticky warmth clung to me.
 After the first encounter, we tracked the monster for days, trying to decipher a pattern to its killings.
 It hunted by sight and didn’t seem to have visible ears.
 It came and went, feasting on anyone unfortunate enough or stupid enough to stay behind.
 It usually hunted in the middle of the day.
 One would think a beast like this would prefer the dark.